-Has a fine figure (maybe two) on the outside of it’s tower.
-About 10m up but quite easy to see.
+Has a fine figure on the outside of it’s tower about 10m up but quite easy to see.

-A suggestion that the one on the tower has quartz pebbles for eyes, and an ear made of a different stone must be questioned, as all I can see is some white lichen in the eye socket.
+There was a suggestion that the one on the tower has quartz pebbles for eyes and an ear made of a different stone must be questioned, as all I can see is some white lichen in the eye socket.